-18.1 Absence is considered long term where an employee is absent for 20 consecutive working days or more (or the equivalent for part-time staff).
-Where an employee indicates their absence will be long-term, Occupational Health advice should be obtained as soon as is practical to gain an indication of the type of illness/potential timeframes involved in recovery, the support required and adjustments needed.

-18.2 Managers should be proactive in maintaining contact, providing support and assessing the needs of employees to facilitate a successful return to work.
-Managers are responsible for keeping in contact with an employee who is absent long term via regular Attendance Review Meetings (see section 14).
-Employees also have a responsibility to facilitate contact including participating in Attendance Review Meetings and keeping their manager informed of their condition.

-- 18.3 Where an employee is returning from a period of long term sickness, Occupational Health can advise on any adjustments or working patterns that should be implemented.
-Phased return working patterns are not automatic and the hours/pattern of work of an employee returning from long term sickness absence will be dependent both on the advice given by Occupational Health and their GP if appropriate and the requirements of the service. - 18.4 Where adjustments are identified to accommodate the needs of a disabled employee returning from long term sickness absence, a monitoring period should be established to ensure timely implementation and assessment of adjustments. - 18.5 Where long term sickness is continuous, despite the implementation of support or adjustments, and medical reports indicate that it is unlikely the employee can return to their original role, consideration will be given to redeployment to an alternative role where possible (see section 19). - 18.6 Where long term sickness absence continues and there is no prospect of a return to work within a reasonable timeframe, consideration will be given to escalation to an Attendance Management Hearing which may result in the employee's dismissal (see section 16).
-The hearing will need to review whether all reasonable adjustments have been considered and whether an alternative role has been found/cannot be found/is not considered suitable.
+- 21.1 Absence is considered long term where an employee is absent for 20 consecutive working days or more (or the equivalent for part-time staff).
+Where an employee indicates their absence will be long-term, Occupational Health advice should be obtained as soon as is practical to gain an indication of the type of illness/potential timeframes involved in recovery, the support required and adjustments needed. - 21.2 Managers should be proactive in maintaining contact, providing support and assessing the needs of employees to facilitate a successful return to work.
+Managers are responsible for keeping in contact with an employee who is absent long term via regular Attendance Review Meetings (see section 16).
+Employees also have a responsibility to facilitate contact including participating in Attendance Review Meetings and keeping their manager informed of their condition. - 21.3 Where an employee is returning from a period of long term sickness, Occupational Health can advise on any adjustments or working patterns that should be implemented.
+Wherever possible the Council will try to accommodate a phased return to work or a return on 'light duties' but this may need to be in another team depending on the requirements of the service. - 21.4 Where adjustments are identified to accommodate the needs of a disabled employee returning from long term sickness absence, a monitoring period should be established to ensure timely implementation and assessment of adjustments. - 21.5 Where long term sickness is continuous, despite the implementation of support or adjustments, and medical reports indicate that it is unlikely the employee can return to their original role, consideration will be given to redeployment to an alternative role where possible (see section 21). - 21.6 Where long term sickness absence continues and there is no prospect of a return to work within a reasonable timeframe, consideration will be given to escalation to an Attendance Management Hearing which may result in the employee's dismissal (see section 18).
+Advice from an HR professional must be sought before such action is taken.
+The hearing will need to review whether all reasonable adjustments have been considered and whether an alternative role has been found/cannot be found/is not considered suitable. - 21.7 If long term absence is the result of a terminal illness then the employee must be given the right to choose the best course of action for themselves and their families which helps them through this challenging period with dignity and without undue financial loss (see Section 12).
+Advice from HR and Occupational Health must be sought in such situations.

-19. Redeployment on medical grounds
+22. Redeployment on medical grounds

-- 19.1 Finding alternative employment will only be considered where it is necessary for medical reasons, in instances of long term sickness and disability related absence, and recommended by Occupational Health.
-The initial search for an alternative role should be explored within the service and/or directorate prior to considering a move across the Council. - 19.2 Individuals must be aware that there may be occasions where alternative roles cannot be sourced or would not be suitable.
+22.1 Finding alternative employment will only be considered where it is necessary for medical reasons, in instances of long term sickness and disability related absence, and recommended by Occupational Health.
+The initial search for an alternative role should be explored within the service and/or directorate prior to considering a move across the Council.
+If an alternative role is found then regular Attendance Review Meetings (see section 16) must take place, at least initially, to review the role, any adjustments made and any other matters which may impact on the attendance of the employee.

+22.2 Individuals must be aware that there may be occasions where alternative roles cannot be sourced or would not be suitable.
 In those instances, where relevant, ill health retirement will be considered or ultimately dismissal with notice.

-20. Ill Health Retirement
+23. III Health Retirement